 You have to put yourself in your target market’s shoes and determine which keywords, questions or phrases they are going to enter into the search box to find you.
-You should have completed the Define Your Target Market Workbook and the next step is to do some market research to get to know your target.
+Once you complete the free Define Your Target Market Workbook, the next step is to do some market research to get to know your target.

 Google’s Keyword Planner is free, but you have to sign up for Google Ads (pay per click [PPC]) to use it.
-A Gmail account will get you started.
+A Google account will get you started.
 If you already have a Gmail account, click on “sign in” in the upper right hand corner and it will walk you through setting up an account.
 Hint: don’t use your personal Gmail account.
 Create a business one — it will keep you sane.

 Continuing with Google, click on “Discover New Keywords”.
 Enter your up to 10 keywords or phrases separated by commas.
-You don’t need to enter the landing page unless you want to filter your search results.
+You don’t need to enter the landing page or website URL unless you want to filter your search results.
 If you’re local, add your city or state in location.

 Then click “Get Started”.
 This will give you ideas on other relevant keywords or phrases in a variety of combinations.
 You don’t really know what a searcher is going to enter into the search box, so you should consider these.